nasa/fprime/README.md

 Once these utilities are installed, you can install F´ Python dependencies.
 Installing dependencies in a Python virtual environment prevents issues at the system level, but installing in a virtual environment is not required.

-To install F' quickly, enter:
+To install F´ quickly, enter:

 ```
 git clone https://github.com/nasa/fprime.git